-We first met (like any millennial) online and went on our first date at a café in downtown Rochester, NY.
+We first met (like any millennial) online and went on our first date at a café in downtown Rochester, New York.
 We constantly went on dates together that involved food, theatre, and each other’s company.
 What’s important is that we fell in love with each other in the theatre.
 He is the “techie” and stage manager, while I was the performer.
-We did our first show together in 2013, got engaged while we were in the middle of rehearsals for a show in 2016 and we’re getting married at a theatre in 2019.
+We did our first show together in 2013, got engaged while we were in the middle of rehearsals for a show in 2016 and we’re getting married at a theater in 2019.
 We love working in, collaborating and watching performances together.

 Our wedding planning is in full swing!
 We will be getting married (fingers crossed) on May 25, 2019, that would have been Sterling’s, grandmother’s 80th birthday.
 As mentioned, we are getting married at a theatre in Venice, FL, with our reception in our home.
 The wedding is going to be a Filipino-American wedding, that represents both of our cultures.
 We couldn’t decide in color palettes, so we decided that our theme is “light.”
 Both of our rings, our stories, and our personalities have some kind of light theme to it.